JoKerDii/DS-FAS/docs/notes/questions.md

 * **Explain the kernel trick in SVM and why we use it and how to choose what kernel to use.**

-  Kernels are used in SVM to map the original input data into a particular higher dimensional space where it will be easier to differentiate data between classes.
-For example, if we have a binary class data with a ring-like form in 2D space, a linear SVM kernel will not be able to differentiate the two classes well when compared to RBF (radial basis function) kernel, mapping the data into a particular higher dimensional space where the two classes are clearly separable.
+  <u>Kernels are used in SVM to map the original input data into a higher dimensional space where it will be easier to separate data into classes.</u> For example, if we have a binary class data with a ring-like form in 2D space, a linear SVM kernel will not be able to separate the two classes well when compared to RBF (radial basis function) kernel, mapping the data into a particular higher dimensional space where the two classes are clearly separable.

   Having domain knowledge can be very helpful in choosing the optimal kernel for problems.
-Some default rules can also be helpful: for linear problems, we can try linear or logistic kernels; for nonlinear problems, we can use RBF or Gaussian kernels.
+Some default rules are also helpful: for linear problems, we can try linear or logistic kernels; for nonlinear problems, we can use RBF or Gaussian kernels.

 * **What is decision tree?
 Why decision tree?**

-  Decision tree is a graphical representation of making a decision based on certain conditions.
+  <u>Decision tree is a graphical representation of making a decision based on certain conditions.</u>

   <u>Decision tree properties:</u>